sara-nl/OSSC_test/README.md

 ## Reporting bugs and issues with the OSSC environment and asking questions
-Please report bugs, issues or to ask questions to SURF advisors and admins via email to odf-support@surfsara.nl.
+Please report bugs, issues or to ask questions to SURF advisors and admins via email to ossc-support@surfsara.nl.

 ## SLURM usage
 Cartesius uses a job scheduler (SLURM).
 All the information to get started with SLURM on Cartesius can be found [here (Cartesius user's guide)](https://userinfo.surfsara.nl/systems/cartesius/usage/batch-usage).